 Scott Albanesius met Lemmy in 1998, and quickly formed a bond that developed into a best friendship.
-With the great man’s passing last month Scott was keen to share some of his stories of their time together with us here at Hammer.
+With the great man’s passing in 2015 Scott was keen to share some of his stories of their time together with us here at Hammer.

 The First Meeting